Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 ---
 page_type: sample
-name: A .NET Core daemon console application calling a custom protected Web API with its own (App-only) identity
+name: A .NET Core daemon console application authenticating as itself and calling a custom protected Web API
 description: This sample demonstrates a .NET core console application obtaining an Access Token using client credentials (app-only flow) for a custom Web API protected with Microsoft Identity Platform and Microsoft Graph.
 languages:
  - dotnet-core